 Exploring our neglected or least favoured drive is helpful, too.
 Here, we find tools and functions that have not been a priority for us, and the boosting of which will very likely supply things that are missing in our life for it to be as full, joyful and meaningful as it could be.

 Are you curious about the instinctual drives and wanted to explore further?
-Please check out either the free webinar I’m offering on the topic (Jan 25:th) and/or the online course (starting Feb 8:th).
+You might want to get in touch for access to my free webinar and/or check out the online course (next one starting Sept 12:th, 2021).
 The latter one is in 5 modules, live and interactive, with an optional individual session where you get to explore your instinctual preferences in depth.
 I’d be do glad to have you join 😊❤️